The Complete Guide to SQL: From Basics to Advanced Queries

 Constraints enforce rules on your data:

-• NOT NULL: Field cannot be empty.
+• NOT NULL: Field cannot be empty

-• UNIQUE: Values must be unique.
+• UNIQUE: Values must be unique

-• CHECK: Custom conditions.
+• CHECK: Custom conditions

 Triggers

-Triggers are actions executed automatically when certain events happen on a table.
+Triggers execute automatically when certain events happen:

 CREATE TRIGGER set_order_date